Marie Sharp's

-Marie Sharp's Fine Foods Ltd., better known as Marie Sharp's is a plant-based condiment and jam manufacturer based in the Stann Creek District of Belize, Central America.
-The women-owned company is named after its founder Marie Sharp and is highly regarded for its authentic Caribbean, carrot-based habanero pepper sauce recipe.
-Marie's Belizean habanero pepper (hot) sauces consistently rank among the world's tastiest and most beloved condiments.
+Marie Sharp's Fine Foods Ltd., better known as Marie Sharp's, is a condiment and jam manufacturer based in the Stann Creek District of Belize, Central America.
+The women-owned company is named after its founder Marie Sharp.

 The brand offers many varieties of sauces made from sustainably farmed, hand-picked, fresh fruit and vegetable bases such as carrots, orange/grapefruit pulp, nopales, tamarind, mango, and pineapple combined with crushed habaneros or other chiles.

-Marie Sharp exports her habanero pepper sauces to more than 30 countries.